ravendb/docs/version_2/docs/client-api/querying/query-and-lucene-query.markdown

 {CODE dynamic_query_2@ClientApi\Querying\QueryAndLuceneQuery.cs /}

-This will create the following map/reduce index on a server:
+This will create the following map/reduce dynamic index on a server:

 	Map:	from doc in docs
 			from docTagsItem in ((IEnumerable<dynamic>)doc.Tags).DefaultIfEmpty()